 How to store chicken with herbs:

-- freezer-chicken with herbs and garlic can be a freezer meal!
+- Freezer - chicken with herbs can be a freezer meal!
 Just bake as usual, and let cool.
 Then, place in a freezer safe container.
 Reheat by letting thaw in the fridge for a few hours.
 Place on plate in the microwave for about 1-2 minutes or until heated throughout.
 You can always add a few drops of water on top as well to prevent dryness.

 If you like this chicken recipe, check out my other chicken recipes: